ItsAlphaNeon/FA-Gallery-Server/README.md

 # Furaffinity Gallery Viewer
+## Please note: This is an experimental project, and is pretty scuffed.

 The Furaffinity Gallery Viewer is a web server application designed to let you host and view a gallery of content downloaded from Furaffinity using the [FA-Gallery-Downloader](https://github.com/SpottedSqueak/FA-Gallery-Downloader).
 This application provides an easy-to-use, web-based interface for browsing your Furaffinity gallery offline, without the need to directly interact with Furaffinity's website or API.